fwauters/GoodHorror/readme.md

 :construction: **This project is a work in progress !**

-You can check my advancement [here](http://fwauters.be/en/good-horror).
+You can check my advancement on my website [@fwauters.be/en/good-horor](http://fwauters.be/en/good-horror).

 ## Concept